MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 - Security Exposure Management initiative scores use secure score as one of its sources for initiative scores.
 - Secure score has "recommended actions" for a [number of products](/microsoft-365/security/defender/microsoft-secure-score.md#products-included-in-secure-score).
-- Selecting a recommendation to review, allows you to remediate the problem in the specific product, including recommendations that derived from Secure Score.
+- Selecting a recommendation to review allows you to remediate the problem in the specific product, including recommendations that derived from Secure Score.
 For recommendations where Secure score is relevant, if Secure score isn't active, that recommendation doesn't display.

 ## Next steps